GauBen/book-app/README.md

 Files are sent over `Content-type: multipart/form-data` requests.

 The endpoint does not make sure that the file is correct and safe before storing it, it merely checks the mimetype.

+## Exercise 3 answers

+I chose to manually valide the role in the controller, but it is possible to create a guard to do exactly that.

+## Bonus

+To deploy this application, some things have to be extracted as environment vars: application port, JWT secret...
+If it is relevant, I'd create a GUI in Svelte.

+I usually pick Prisma and Postgre, it's more comfortable than anything else.

+Playwright is a no brainer when it comes to GUI application testing.
+However, I've never used it to test APIs.

+The DX is good enough for this test, more tools would be overkill.
+In real projects I usually add [xo](https://github.com/xojs/eslint-config-xo) and [unicorn](https://github.com/sindresorhus/eslint-plugin-unicorn) to eslint.
+A Node version manager, such as [Volta](https://volta.sh/) is always useful.